 Knowing which types of fish give the biggest income is valuable for the fishermen and management.
-In British reports [11] there are pie charts which briefly describe the data for the year.
+In British reports [11] there are pie charts that briefly describe the data for the specific year.

+In the Figure 3.1.4. we can see that the marine industry requires the usage of pie charts to show summarized data of “tonnage” and “value” measurements.
+These visuals show percentages for each fish type price and the amount which allows the user (data analyst) to figure out the ratio between these parameters.
+Then, management can take into consideration the results of the report and use it in a way that can help the company to make more profit (for ex., put more resources into catching expensive fish).

-Pie charts presented in this project are more advanced.
-This visualization can help to find outliers for the selected year.
+Pie charts presented in the following chapter (Figure 4.3.3.) are more advanced.
+This visualization can help to find outliers for the selected year and also adds some interactivity for the user (hide legends, group fish types together, etc.).